nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 The `frontmatter`, `bodymatter` and `backmatter` partition values must, where possible, be combined with a divisioning or sectioning value found in the [[[epub-ssv-11]]].
 Note that according to this vocabulary, introductory sections such as foreword, introduction, preface and prologue are typically part of the publication bodymatter.

-If no matching divisioning or sectioning value can be found, [^/epub:type^] will be set to only the appropriate partition value.
+If no matching divisioning or sectioning value can be found, `epub:type` will be set to only the appropriate partition value.
 Also, the content file containing the cover image of the printed book will have simply `epub:type="cover"`.

-If an EPUB file contains both parts and chapters, and each part and all its chapters is contained in a single content file, the above is also required for the second level [^section^] elements, which will contain the chapters.
+If an EPUB file contains both parts and chapters, and each part and all its chapters is contained in a single content file, the above is also required for the second level `section` elements, which will contain the chapters.

-Furthermore, the top-level [^section^] element for every content file is required to have a label.
-When the [^section^] has a heading it will serve as a label, but must be associated with the [^section^] element.
+Furthermore, the top-level `section` element for every content file is required to have a label.
+When the `section` has a heading it will serve as a label, but must be associated with the `section` element.
 This is done by using the [`aria-labelledby`](https://www.w3.org/TR/wai-aria/#aria-labelledby) attribute and referencing the [^global/id^] value of the associated heading:

 <aside class="example" title="Linking a section and its heading with aria-labelledby">